Nisarg-P-Patel/RAG-based-QA-System/README.md

-# 📘 RAG Assistant for RFP response generation
+# 📘 RAG Assistant for QA

 A domain-aware Retrieval-Augmented Generation (RAG) system powered by **local LLMs**, **FAISS vector search**, and an interactive **Gradio UI**.
 Designed for document-grounded question answering with transparency, offline support, and user feedback capture.